Are you in?

 As we collect and process personal data, the lawful bases we use for this activity in the European Economic Area ("EEA"), as required under the Data Protection Legislation are:

-• Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our conferences, webinars, events and other activities
+• Where you have consented to the use of your data for the purposes of supplying you with additional email marketing information about our services, conferences, webinars, events and other activities;

-• Where you have consented to the use of your personal data by sponsors of our events (including, but not limited to, sponsors of a webinar organised by FTTH) for the purpose of allowing those sponsors to send you email information relating to their other products and services that may also interest you.
+• Where you have consented to the use of your personal data by sponsors/exhibitors of our events (including, but not limited to, sponsors of a webinar organised by FTTH) for the purpose of allowing those sponsors/exhibitors to send you commercial messages relating to their other products and services that may also interest you;

 If you have agreed to participate in one of our events (which include among other things physical or virtual conferences and online webinars) as a sponsor, exhibitor or attendee, personal data is used in connection with the running of the event, to handle payments, invoicing and/or for other purposes, as is necessary to deliver the service and/or for performing the contract entered into.